-dataset_id Integer.
+- dataset_id Integer.
 Specifies the unique ID of a dataset to which the current pipeline run should be appended.
 If -1, a new dataset is created.
 If you specify a specific data set ID the configuration of your job is retrieved from the database.
-This will override your job configuration.
+This will override your job configuration. - description String.

-description String.
 The name under which the database will be stored in the database.
-This value is only used if a new dataset is constructed (see dataset id, below).

-sigma Float.
-Sigma value used for iterative clipping.

-f Integer.
-Determines the size of the subsection used for RMS measurement: the central 1/f of the image will be used.
+This value is only used if a new dataset is constructed (see dataset_id, below). - rms_est_sigma Float.
+Sigma value used for iterative clipping. - rms_est_fraction Integer.
+Determines the size of the subsection used for RMS measurement: the central 1/f of the image will be used (where f=rms_est_fraction).